holsteirik/Snake_games_exam/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-## Usage/Examples
+## Usage

 	run /scripts/kinds_versus_individuals in jupyter notbooks or scripts/data_barnehage in spyder.

-Both scripts do largely the same thing, and is based on the dataset in /data/data_barnehage
+Both scripts do the same thing, and is based on the dataset in /data/data_barnehage

+## Example
 ```python
 #Import packages
 import pandas as pd